project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/jslibrary.md

 ### ResetContext
-  Which is used to reset the current context value with new context  object.
+  This is used to reset the current context value with new context object.

 <pre>
- @param {context} Object    - If context is undefined then library will reset to previous event context value.
+ @param {context} Object    - If context is undefined then library is reset to previous event context value.
  $t.resetContext(context)
 </pre>